bitnami/charts/bitnami/keydb/README.md

 Install the [Bitnami Kube Prometheus helm chart](https://github.com/bitnami/charts/tree/main/bitnami/kube-prometheus) for having the necessary CRDs and the Prometheus Operator.

+### Update credentials

+The Bitnami KeyDB chart, when upgrading, reuses the secret previously rendered by the chart or the one specified in `auth.existingSecret`.
+To update credentials, use one of the following:

+- Run `helm upgrade` specifying a new password in `auth.password`
+- Run `helm upgrade` specifying a new secret in `auth.existingSecret`

 ### Using a password file

 To use a password file for KeyDB you need to create a secret containing the password and then deploy the chart using that secret.
 Follow these instructions: